 U.S. government statistics help illustrate the seriousness of the problem.

-- According to the National Safety Council, every year 2 million American workers report having been victims of workplace violence.
+- According to the National Safety Council, every year, millions of American workers report having been victims of workplace violence.

 The Department of Homeland Security has issued guidance on how employees should react in an active shooter situation.
-Wallet-sized cards are downloadable from The Department of Homeland Security.
+Wallet-sized cards are downloadable from the DHS website.

 Identify an escape route and leave belongings behind.
 If within sight of the shooter, run in zig-zag patterns while looking for cover.